Page last updated: 01 July 2026

 CCCFA transfer frequently asked questions

-Regulatory responsibility for the Credit Contracts and Consumer Finance Act (CCCFA) is transferring from the Commerce Commission to the Financial Markets Authority.
+Regulatory responsibility for the Credit Contracts and Consumer Finance Act (CCCFA) has transferred from the Commerce Commission to the Financial Markets Authority.

 Here you’ll find answers to common questions about the transfer, including what’s changing, why it matters and what you need to do.